pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/manage.md

 ```

 ### Undeploy
-- Undeploy an enterprise Server: //TODO coming...

 - To undeploy a Cluster registered with an Enterprise Server:
     - Unregister the cluster as mentioned above (`pachctl license delete-cluster`)
-    - THen, undeploy it: `pachctl undeploy`
+    - Then, undeploy it: `helm uninstall`